gpanders/pushbroom/README.md

 ## Automating

-If installed via Homebrew then Pushbroom can be set to run once every hour using

-    brew services start gpanders/tap/pushbroom

-Another option is to install a crontab entry

-    0 */1 * * * /usr/local/bin/pushbroom

 If you are using a Linux distribution that uses systemd, you can copy the [systemd service][] and [timer][] files to `~/.local/share/systemd/` and enable the service with